9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Laptops**
 We were able to install Inventor on 5 separate laptops but only 2 would allow us to download Desktop Connector.
 The laptop we used for someone else unfortunatly wouldn't open Inventor correctly and we spent the entire meeting troubleshooting to attempt to fix it.
 None of our ideas worked so we will work on it on Monday.

+## **End of Entry Thoughts**
+We weren't able to help anyone with Inventor due to laptop issues, but we were able to start troubleshooting to find the source of the problem.